31 March 2025

 - Transparent reporting of gender pay gap and DEI progress in our Annual Report for the first time.

-As the largest superannuation fund in Australia, we embrace our role in leading positive change and were proud to advocate for legislative reforms that will see superannuation paid on government paid parental leave from July 2025.
+As the largest superannuation fund in Australia2, we embrace our role in leading positive change and were proud to advocate for legislative reforms that will see superannuation paid on government paid parental leave from July 2025.
 This is a significant step in addressing the superannuation gap that sees women retiring with significantly less superannuation than men, largely due to the unequal share of unpaid domestic and caring duties.

 While we celebrate our progress, we are not complacent and understand that further work is required to eliminate pay gaps and achieve true gender equality in every aspect of our workplace.